Radiation Oncology Residency

 Our ACGME certified residency program offers a full educational experience leading to eligibility for board certification by the American Board of Radiology.
 Residents participate in didactic lectures given by the attending physicians, medical physicists and radiobiologists, as well as guest lecturers from other departments and Universities.
 Our well-rounded program offers clinical rotations in CNS, breast, gynecologic, head and neck, lung, sarcoma, skin, genitourinary, pediatrics, gastrointestinal, melanoma, and lymphoma.
 In addition to their clinical rotations, our residents have six months of research and three months of elective rotations.
 Before beginning our four-year program, residents are required to complete a one year transitional or internal medicine internship.

-Clinical rotations take place at the Huntsman Cancer Institute on the University of Utah campus, our satellite clinic at the South Jordan Health Center, and at Intermountain Medical Center in Murray, Utah.
-These very different facilities, give residents a well rounded experience in both academic and private practice.
+Clinical rotations take place at the Huntsman Cancer Institute on the University of Utah campus, our satellite clinics at the South Jordan Health Center or Farmington, and at Intermountain Medical Center in Murray, Utah.
+These very different facilities, give residents a well comprehensive experience in both academic and private practice.
 In addition, our association with Primary Children's Hospital affords our residents access to a significant number of pediatric cases with a wide variety of cancer diagnoses.
 This considerable pediatric experience is one of the program’s greatest strengths.

 For Medical Students: Elective Rotation